Thematic 2: Reproduction and development in health and disease

 - Team 10: Translational approach to epithelial injury and repair - Leader(s): Vincent SAPIN

-- Team 16: Role of Environmental Cues in Axis Morphogenesis - Leader(s): Charlene GUILLOT
+- Team 16: Dynamic Regulation of Body Axis Morphogenesis - Leader(s): Charlene GUILLOT